Michael-Regan03/2024-CA326-mregan-lifelens/blog/blog4.md

 * The model does not place the user in a class but gives a risk assessment of the likelihood of them eventually being in that class.
 This is challenging because I am only using binary data(has a chronic illness or doesn’t).
 * A user can have several illnesses or not have any which makes this a multi-classification problem.

 These challenges led me to choose Logistic regression and Random Forest Classification to train my model.
-Logistical regression, although being a binary classifier, outputs the probability of an event occurring which suits my risk assessment however i it probabyly will not be able to handle the non-linear relationship between behaviours and ilnesses.
+Logistical regression, although being a binary classifier, outputs the probability of an event occurring which suits my risk assessment however i it probabyly will not be able to handle the non-linear relationship between behaviours and illnesses.
 Thats why I am also creating a Random Forest Classification model.
 Random Forest is an ensemble method that takes the mean prediction across several decision trees.
-For Random Forest risk assesment i will be taking the models probability for each ilness of the user best fiting into each of the classes.
+For Random Forest risk assesment I will be taking the models probability for each illness of the user best fiting into each of the classes.
 The proabilitys will be linked to the following risk levels:
 * 0.3 > : low risk
 * 0.3 ->  0.7 :medium risk
 * < 0.7 : high risk

 For training im doing a random 70/30 data split.
 For reproducability i added a seed ("326") to the data splitting function which adds determinism.